 When to use the Simple Image Sizes plugin

-The Simple Image Sizes plugin ads back-end functionality used for generating newly set image sizes.
-In addition to this, Simple Image Sizes also offers supportive functionality to the default image sizes set by WordPress, built-in image sizes set by other plugins and themes and additional image sizes set by developers.
+The Simple Image Sizes plugin ads back end functionality used for generating newly set image sizes.
+In addition to this, Simple Image Sizes offers supportive functionality to the default image sizes set by WordPress, and additional image sizes set by other plugins, themes and website developers.

 The Simple Image Sizes plugin